pharo-contributions/OSSubprocess/README.md

 The other possibility a user may do, is to define some code that loops while the process is still running.
 For every cycle of the loop, it retrieves what is available from the streams and do something with it.
 But in this case, **doing something** is not simply accumulating the stream contents in another stream so that it is processed at the end.
 By doing something we really mean that the user wants to do something with that intermediate result: print it in a `Transcript`, show a progress bar, or whatever.

-If what you need is the second possibility then you will have to write your custom loop code.
-You can take a look to `#waitForExitPollingEvery:retrievingStreams:` and `#runAndWaitPollingEvery:retrievingStreams:onExitDo:`

-### Facilities for synchronous calls and streams processing at the end
+### Streams processing at the end
-For synchronous calls in which streams processing could be done once the process has exited, we provide some facilities methods that should ease the usage.
-Synchronous calls mean that we must wait for the child to exit.
+For the scenario in which streams processing should be done once a process has exited, we provide some facilities methods that should ease the usage.
+Processing the streams at the end also means that somehow we should wait for the process to finish.
 We provide two ways of doing this.

 #### Semaphore-based SIGCHLD waiting
 The first way is with the method `#waitForExit`.
 This method is used by the high level API methods `#runAndWait` and `#runAndWaitOnExitDo:`.
 The wait in this scenario does **not** use an image-based delay polling.
 Instead, it uses a semaphore.
 Just after the process starts, it waits on a semaphore of the instVar `mutexForSigchld`.
 When the `OSSVMProcess` child watcher receives a `SIGCHLD` signal, it will notify the child that die with the message `#processHasExitNotification`.
 That method, will do the `#signal` in the semaphore and hence the execution of `#waitForExit` will continue.